tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/dayu_cc_https_policies.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `list` - A list of CC https policies.
-Each element contains the following attributes.
+Each element contains the following attributes:
   * `create_time` - Create time of the CC self-define https policy.
   * `domain` - Domain that the CC self-define https policy works for.
   * `exe_mode` - Execute mode.